TechSquareInc/intern-playbook/docs/source/index.rst

 Structure of the Playbook
 -------------------------
 This site is organized into different sections that introduce HPC concepts step by step.
-Each pages includes a **Resources** section at the bottom, with links to documentation, tutorials, and additional reading.
+Each page includes a **Resources** section at the bottom, with links to documentation, tutorials, and additional reading.
 Under **Projects & How-Tos**, you'll find hands-on intern tasks that tie back to the topics covered through out the playbook.

 Contents
 --------